avast/PurpleDome/doc/source/basics/configuration.rst

 Sensors
 =======

-Sensors are all kinds of technology monitoring system events and collecting data required to detect an attack.
-Either while it happens or as a forensic experiment.
+All kinds of technology monitoring system events and collecting data required to detect an attack is referred as a "sensor" here.
+Data collection is done either while the attack happens or as a forensic experiment afterwards.

 Each machine can have a list of sensors to run on it.
 In addition there is the global *sensor_conf* setting to configure the sensors.